Sign up FAQs

 We strongly recommend bringing plenty of re-hydration salts with you to take the day before and the day of the race.

-The 10k course has 2 water stations, the 21k has 5 and the 42k has 11, you can see the water stations clearly marked on the map.
+The 10k course has 2 water stations, the 21k has 5 and the 42k has 11.
+You can see the water stations clearly marked on the map at the bottom of our Race page.
 There is also a bottle for each runner at the finish line.

-Water is provided in plastic bottles for easy drinking and bottles will be collected during and after the race by an organisation working with street children to raise money through recycling.
+Water is provided in plastic bottles for easy drinking.
+The bottles will be collected during and after the race by Masaka Recycling Initiative, who work with the local community to recycle these.

 Training in Uganda before the race